joshidev77/aachar_house/README.md

 ## License
 This project is licensed under the MIT License.

-Feel free to adjust the content as needed, and don't forget to replace placeholders like `your-username` with actual details relevant to your project.
+Feel free to adjust the content as needed, and don't forget to replace placeholders like `joshidev77` with actual details relevant to your project.
 Let me know if you need any further modifications or assistance!